-^{141.
-348} F.2d at 184.
+348 F.2d at 184.

-^{142.} In Bartolme v.
+In Bartolme v.
 Commissioner, 62 T.C.
 821 (1974), the intangible asset that did not appear on the partnership books was "unamortized prepaid interest."
-In 1964, a cashmethod limited partnership was formed and purchased a tract of land by giving three notes totaling \$1,859,000.
-The partnership prepaid 531⁄2 months' of interest on these notes, \$580,000, and deducted the entire amount on its 1964 partnership return.
+In 1964, a cash-method limited partnership was formed and purchased a tract of land by giving three notes totaling \$1,859,000.
+The partnership prepaid 53/2 months' of interest on these notes, \$580,000, and deducted the entire amount on its 1964 partnership return.
 The prepaid interest did not appear as an asset on the partnership books because the partnership deducted the full amount rather than capitalize it.

 The following year, an investment group purchased a one-third interest in the partnership, and the partnership immediately filed a 754 election.
 When the partnership filed its election it claimed to have two partnership assets to which an adjustment in the basis of partnership property could be allocated: land and an item designated "unamortized prepaid interest."
-The new partners allocated a little more than half of their upward basis adjustments to the account to determine the value of the tangible partnership assets.
-The Ninth Circuit agreed that going concern value is different than good will, but said that going concern value cannot be classified as an enhancement in market value of depreciable assets for purposes of depreciation.
-While the individual tangible assets may wear out and be replaced, going concern value does not wear out with the individual assets.
-And when a worn out tangible asset must be replaced the cost to the business of doing so is not augmented by the fact that the acquisition is to become part of a going concern.
-143
+The new partners allocated a little more than half of their upward basis adjustments to the land, and the rest to the "unamortized prepaid interest," which they amortized over the remaining $37\frac{1}{2}$ months covered by the prepayment.